 Head of the Anne Rosing Institute

-Teaches: Singing, singing pedagogy and rehabilitation.
+Teacher in: Singing, singing pedagogy and rehabilitation

 Anne Rosing is one of Denmark's leading singing educators.
 She was originally trained as a classical singer and is also an MA. in music and rhetoric, physiogisk masseuse and body therapist.

 Anne has taught for many years at the Royal Danish Conservatory of Music, Rhythmic Conservatory of Music and at the Department of Art and Cultural Studies, Department of Musicology in Copenhagen.

 In 2014, she established her own institute for singing, singing pedagogy and voice rehabilitation, the Anne Rosing Institute, of which she is the day-to-day manager.
 At the institute, singers are taught in many genres, including opera, musical, pop and rock.